-- Adware (Advertising Software) is a software application in which advertisements are displayed while the program is running, esp. in pop-up windows or banners, and which often is installed without the user's knowledge or consent.
+Adware (Advertising Software) is a software application in which advertisements are displayed while the program is running, especially in pop-up windows or banners, and is often installed without the user's knowledge or consent.

 PC Tools to Consider

 Malwarebytes - Make sure database is updated and perform a full scan